 The use of animals in tourist attractions in Sri Lanka is unfortunately still quite common, and tourism is impacting Sri Lanka wildlife.
-I saw dancing monkeys in Anuradhapura; charmed snakes in Galle, and people riding chained elephants in various places in the country.
+I saw dancing monkeys in Anuradhapura; charmed snakes in Galle, and people riding chained elephants in various places to visit in Sri Lanka.
 These poor animals are tortured to be trained, and live a miserable life.

 Eating And Drinking In Sri Lanka

-All the best places to visit in Sri Lanka have a decent selection of restaurants, though the budget ones are also extremely low quality.
+You will find that even the best places to visit in Sri Lanka have a small selection of restaurants, though the budget ones are also extremely low quality.
 Guest houses are good places to try local food: owners usually offer to prepare meals and they also have a selection of vegetarian options.
 String hoppers and chicken curry are among the dishes to try in Sri Lanka.